AntoineCrb/Arduino---Autonomous-Car-Slave-device-/README.md

 ## Arduino Autonomous Car (slave device)

-This repository is part of my **TIPE 2021** about autonomous vehicules and how they interpret their environment.
+This repository is part of my **TIPE 2021** about autonomous vehicles and how they interpret their environment.

 It's a basic script that receives data from the master device ***(rpi 3 A+)*** and gives order to the motors *(the L298N to be exact)*